 Recipe inspiration is a tricky thing to come by.
 I’ve found that my best/most fun ideas tend to arise very organically, without a strict brainstorming session.
 Recipe blogs are really a dime a dozen; nearly any food has a step-by-step tutorial somewhere in cyberspace (most recently, banana peel pulled pork?).

 So what do I consider best place to get recipe ideas?

 The idea for these overloaded 7-layer bars originated from a trip Dan and I took to an indoor farm market near his parent’s home.
 While I did not buy one of these bars (pictured below), I remembered the idea and was determined to recreate once back in my own kitchen.

 If you’ve never had a seven layer bar, you’re in for a real (and decadent) treat.
 It’s essentially a candy-bar inspired confection with a layers of shortbread, chocolate, caramel, coconut, and various nuts and nut butters.
-For a slightly healthier spin, the seven layers we’re working with today include:

 - an oatmeal-almond base